InteractiveSystems/Serious-Games-2016/README.md

   - Baking a Navigation mesh
   - Adding a NavMesh Agent
   - Full source can be found via the Week_2_2 folder

+#Week 3

+Hour 1 & 2.
+Review of current development(s) and introduction to Canvas
+ - Bug fixes (Jump)
+ - Simple Menu
+ - PlayerPref saving
+ - Scene swapping
+ - Full source can be found via the Week_3_1 folder

+Bonus
+- Addition of jump to Point and Click mode